riot/riot/doc/guide/index.md

 ### Printing brackets

-You can output an expression without evaluation by escaping the opening bracket:
+You can output an expression without evaluation by escaping the opening brace:

 `\\{ this is not evaluated \\}` outputs `{ this is not evaluated }`

-### Customizing brackets
+### Customizing curly braces

-You are free to customize the brackets to your liking.
+You are free to customize the braces to your liking.
 For example:

 ``` js
 riot.settings.brackets = '${ }'